cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 `Serde` provides trait implementations for `serialize` and `deserialize` functions for data structures defined in your crate.
 It allows you to transform your structure into an array (or the opposite).

 > **[Serialization](https://en.wikipedia.org/wiki/Serialization)** is a process of transforming data structures into a format that can be easily stored or transmitted.
 Let's say you are running a program and would like to persist its state to be able to resume it later.
-To do this, you could take each of the objects your program is using and save information about them, for example in a file.
-This exactly is a simplified version of serialization.
-Now if you want to resume your program with this saved state, you would perform **deserialization** which means you would load the state of the objects from some source.
+To do this, you could take each of the objects your program is using and save their information, for example in a file.
+This is a simplified version of serialization.
+Now if you want to resume your program with this saved state, you would perform **deserialization**, which means loading the state of the objects from the saved source.

 For example: